-From the bus station, it’s a quick walk to the St. Andrews’s town center.
+First, from the bus station, it’s a quick walk to the St. Andrews’s town center.
 Believe or not, despite all its fame, St. Andrews isn’t very big.
 The town itself consists of three streets.
 Yes, three streets in total.
 There are small towns in New Jersey that are bigger than that, and not nearly as famous, haha.
 Goes to show you how much better Scotland is.

 Still, there are plenty of cute cafes, pubs, and shops for you to check out!
 I personally love the St. Andrews college shop!
 I have an adorable pink sweatshirt from there.
 Save shopping for the end of your visit so you’re not carrying bags to the Golf Course and cathedral.

-Plan on staying longer?
+Plan on staying longer than day?
 Check out these hotels in St. Andrews.

 Both times I visited this town, St. Andrews medieval Cathedral took my breath away.
 The ruins, delicately overlooking the expansive North Sea, are nothing short of magnificent.
 Like many European churches, St. Andrews Cathedral has an interesting history.
 Construction started in the tenth century, although the Cathedral itself wasn’t completed until many years later.
 Then, in 1559, during the Scottish reformation, the cathedral’s possessions were seized, and the building itself was left to fall into disrepair and ruin.